York County Development Corporation Receives Excellence in Economic Development Award from the International Economic Development Council

 About the International Economic Development Council

-The International Economic Development Council (IEDC) is the world's largest membership organization for economic development professionals.
-Economic developers promote economic well-being and quality of life in their communities by creating, retaining, and expanding jobs that facilitate growth and provide a stable tax base.
-From public to private, rural to urban, and local to international, our members represent the entire range of economic development.
+The International Economic Development Council (IEDC) is a non-profit, non-partisan membership organization serving economic developers.
+With more than 5,000 members, IEDC is the largest organization of its kind.
+Economic developers promote economic well-being and quality of life for their communities by creating, retaining, and expanding jobs that facilitate growth, enhance wealth and provide a stable tax base.
+From public to private, rural to urban, and local to international, IEDC’s members engage in the full range of economic development experiences.
+Given the breadth of economic development work, our members are employed in various settings, including local, state, provincial, and federal governments, public-private partnerships, chambers of commerce, universities, and a variety of other institutions.
+When we succeed, our members create high-quality jobs, develop vibrant communities, and improve the quality of life in their regions.
 Learn more at iedconline.org.